Things to do in Valencia

 The City of Arts and Sciences (CAC):

 We owe to this magnificent futuristic compound designed by architects Santiago Calatrava and Felix Candela the fact that Valencia has become a popular touristic destination.
-Since the complex was built around 15 years ago, Valencia was placed on the international map and airlane companies and cruise operator included our city in their plans.
+Since the complex opened the first attraction in 1998, Valencia was placed on the international map and airline companies and cruise operator included our city in their plans.

 The CAC is one of largest and most spectacular scientific and cultural compounds in Europe.
 The three main buildins are the Palacio Reina Sofia (Opera House), Museo Principe Felipe ( Museum of Sciences), the Hemisferic (Planetarium and cinema) and the Oceanografic (Aquarium).